Package 'insights'

 obj

-A SpatRaster or temporal stars object describing with the applied InSiGHTS outputs from insights_fraction.
-If the number of layers is greater than 1, the parameter "relative" mgiht be applied.
+A SpatRaster or temporal stars object with the applied InSiGHTS outputs from insights_fraction or insights_area.
+If the number of layers is greater than 1, the parameter "relative" might be applied.

 toArea